RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 In order to “train” the egress monitoring solution properly, you’ll need to inform it as to which data in your organization is sensitive…and, in order to do that, you’ll need to determine what information your data owners deem sensitive; a survey is a way to do that.
 A proper egress monitoring solution should not affect or be affected by the firewalls, routers, or hypervisors, so options B, C, and D are incorrect.

-### Question # 42 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
+### [important] Question # 42 - You are the security manager of a small firm that has just purchased an egress monitoring solution to implement in your cloud-based production environment.
 What should you expect immediately following the implementation of the tool?
 A. Immediate decrease in lost data
 B. A series of false-positive indications
 C. Increase in morale across the organization
 D. Increase in gross revenue
 Answer: B.

-It will take a while for the tool to “learn” the particulars of your environment and to be conditioned properly.
+**It will take a while for the tool to “learn” the particulars of your environment and to be conditioned properly.**
 A significant number of false-positive indications will be expected in the near term, until you can hone the responses to properly meet your organization’s needs.
 The tool will not work optimally immediately upon implementation, so option A is incorrect.
 Egress monitoring tools do not affect morale or revenues, so options C and D are incorrect.